Guy Madjo: Early career

 Madjo played for hometown club PMUC Douala before moving to England and signing with Petersfield Town of the Wessex League.
-He scored 12 goals in 11 games during the 2004–05 season before attracting the attention of a number of higher league clubs.
+He scored 12 goals in 11 games during the 2004–05 season before captivating the attention of some higher league clubs.
 He had a trial at both Stoke City and Port Vale, and impressed Stoke manager Johan Boskamp and Vale manager Martin Foyle, but left Stoke-on-Trent after only being offered non-contract terms at Port Vale.
-In August 2005, Madjo went on trial with Bristol City, playing for the reserve side in a 3–0 defeat against Cheltenham Town.
-He went on to score two goals in three reserve games for the club.
-Madjo was without a work permit, and subsequently could not sign a contract with Bristol City until a decision was made as to whether his work permit application would be accepted.
+In August 2005, Madjo went on trial with Bristol City, playing for the reserve team in a 3–0 defeat against Cheltenham Town.
+He scored two goals in three reserve games for the club.
+Madjo was without a work permit and subsequently could not sign a contract with Bristol City until a decision was made as to whether his work permit application would be accepted.
 Having trialled with Bristol City for three weeks without pay, Madjo was offered a trial by Argentine Primera División side Boca Juniors.
 However, a day before he was due to fly out to Argentina, he was granted a work permit, and subsequently signed for Bristol City on a free transfer.
 Madjo made his Bristol City debut in the club's first away win of the 2005–06 season, playing 86 minutes in their 3–2 win at Brentford.
 He played a further five times for Bristol City, scoring once in a 3–2 Football League Trophy defeat at Barnet – scoring just six minutes after coming on as a substitute.